Ouled Naïl Range

-The Ouled Naïl Range (سلسلة جبال أولاد نايل, Monts des Ouled Naïl) is a mountain range in Algeria, part of the Saharan Atlas of the greater Atlas Mountain System.
-The range is named after a confederation of nomadic and semi-nomadic tribes, all of which claim to hail from Arab ancestors of Banu Hilal origin.
+The Wlād Nāyil Range (سلسلة جبال ولاد نايل) is a mountain range in Algeria, part of the Saharan Atlas of the greater Atlas Mountain System.
+The range was named after a confederation of semi-nomadic tribes, which descended from Semitic Middle Eastern ancestors who arrived with the Arab migrations following the Islamic conquests.

 Geography

 The Ouled Naïl mountain range is formed by parallel ridges rising between the level 850 m high terrain of the Hodna region of the Hautes Plaines in the north and the 600 m of the southern plain of the Dayas.

 It is located in the eastern zone of the Saharan Atlas, with the Amour Range in the western and the Zab Range at the eastern end.

 The range is formed by mountains created by folds of the early Tertiary which remained relatively undisturbed after formation but have been heavily eroded.
 Their altitude is relatively moderate, the highest point of the range, Djebel Lazrag (جبل الأزرق), not even reaching 1,500 m.
 However, towards the south the look of the highest ridges is quite spectacular, with jagged sandstone or limestone outcrops and almost vertical walls.
 The part facing the Sahara has a less encumbered terrain with smooth mountaintops separated by water gaps.

 The climate is dry in all the surrounding areas, but the rainfall is slightly better on the mountains.
 Therefore, cereal cultivation is possible in the heights, although with rather irregular results.
 Date palms are mostly absent throughout the range owing to the prevailing cold temperatures.
 They only grow in the few places at the feet of the Ouled Naïl mountains that are at an altitude below 600 m, such as near Bou Saada and the Oued Djedi.